Skip to main content

 Instance names use lowercase letters, digits, - and _, and must start with a letter or digit.

 Ports are assigned automatically.
-The first time an instance runs, MoveIt Pro picks a free block of five consecutive host ports (web UI first, then the REST API, WebSocket bridge, video server, and terminal service), starting from 10000.
-The assignment is recorded in ~/.config/moveit_pro/instance_ports.yaml, so an instance keeps the same ports on every later run, and the CLI prints them at startup:
+The first time an instance runs, MoveIt Pro picks a free block of six consecutive host ports, starting from 10000.
+The first port remains unused for compatibility with existing port registries; the remaining ports serve the REST API, WebSocket bridge, video signaling, WebRTC media, and terminal.
+The assignment is recorded in ~/.config/moveit_pro/instance_ports.yaml, so an instance keeps the same ports on every later run.

-Running without --instance is the default deployment and keeps the classic ports (web UI on 80, backend services on 3200–3203).
-Auto-assigned instance ports never overlap with it, so the default deployment and named instances can run side by side.
+Running without --instance is the default deployment and keeps Runtime services on 320032033203 being the WebRTC media port—discovery on 3204, and the terminal service on 3205.
+Auto-assigned instance ports never overlap with these ports, so the default deployment and named instances can run side by side.

 Run each instance from its own terminal.
 Different instances can use different robot configuration packages: